Scrobbler 2.0 often doesn't work, freezes the player

 When audacious freezes, please attach to it using gdb and get a full trace for all threads using "t a a bt f".
 Then also attach the output to the report.

-#3 Updated by CJ Kucera over 6 years ago
+#3 Updated by CJ Kucera almost 7 years ago

 Of course, ever since submitting the bug, I have yet to actually experience this again.
 I've got the debuginfo packages installed properly, so I should be able to get a reasonable trace for you the next time I see it, assuming that it happens again, anyway.
 Thanks!

-#4 Updated by CJ Kucera about 6 years ago
+#4 Updated by CJ Kucera almost 7 years ago

 Bah, well - you may as well just close out this bug.
 Since that first round of persistent issues, I've been unable to reproduce this.
 So either it was some weird transient network thing, or some other strange issue on my box.
 At any rate, with nothing to really go on, it probably doesn't make much sense to keep it open.